 California Collaborative for Educational Excellence (CCEE)

 The CCEE offers personalized, immediate, and evidence-based support to county offices of education, school districts, and charter schools in order to improve learning for all students.
-In addition to their personalized services, they conduct trainings which are archived on their Web site, as well as provide a California Content Library of vetted digital resources to equip school communities with the knowledge, skills and tools to understand the state's Local Control Funding Formula (LCFF), Local Control Accountability Plan (LCAP), and California School Dashboard.
+In addition to their personalized services, they conduct trainings and archive the training materials in their Resource Collection .

-The Local Agency Systems Support Office at the CDE is responsible for supporting districts in understanding the program planning and accountability requirements of the LCFF, including the development and implementation of the LCAP as articulated in statute and regulations.
+The Local Agency Systems Support Office (LASSO) at the CDE is responsible for supporting districts in understanding the program planning and accountability requirements of the LCFF, including the development and implementation of the LCAP.
+LASSO’s Local Control Funding Formula web page provides an overview of LCFF and its components, information about support and assistance, and links to related resources.

 Principal Leadership Professional Learning Module

-This Coaching and Developing Turnaround Leaders Module is a professional learning module from the Center on School Turnaround at WestEd.
+The Coaching and Developing Turnaround Leaders Module from the Center on School Turnaround at WestEd includes a facilitator guide with handouts, PowerPoint presentation, and leadership plan.
 The module’s goals are to develop an understanding of the connection between turnaround leader competencies and the actions of successful turnaround leaders and to learn strategies for coaching and developing turnaround leaders.

 Identifying, Selecting, and Retaining School Improvement leaders: How-to Modules